manjuprasadshettyn/actian_katas_2023/README.md

 4. **Cost**: Since it's a startup we need to consider the cost of product development, maintenance, and operation as it affects the profitability and sustainability of the business.

-5. **Security**: Considering the international operations, complaints to local laws and storage of user Personal data, the security of the product is an implicit and important characteristic.
+5. **Security**: Considering the international operations, compliance with local laws and storage of user Personal data, the security of the product is an implicit and important characteristic.

 6. **Agility**: The Product needs to be agile to respond to the changing needs and preferences of the target market.
 Considering international operations and few industries related to travel are highly regulated by the government, being agile will offer a competitive advantage in the market.